The Equal Vote Coalition is the driving force behind STAR Voting

 * King Neighborhood Association

-* Julia DeGraw, candidate for PDX City Council
+* Julia DeGraw, community organizer and former candidate for PDX City Council

 * Our Revolution Eugene